No Need for a Plumber to Replace the Bathtub Drain

 Preparations for Replacing the Drain

 Before you start to replace a bathtub drain, you'll want to put down something to protect the bottom of your bathtub.
 This is not only to keep it clean but to prevent potential chips or scratches if you drop any tools into the bathtub while you are working.
 You'll also want to assemble some hand tools, such as screwdrivers and a pair of pliers, and any other tools you might need, depending on the style of bathtub drain you are dealing with.
 You'll also want to have some rags or towels handy.

 Types of Bathroom Drains and How to Remove Them

-If you have a pop-up style of bathroom drain, first adjust the lever so that the stopper is at the highest level.
-Then, remove the stopper by either pulling it straight out, or twisting and lifting.
+If you have a pop-up style of a bathroom drain, first adjust the lever so that the stopper is at the highest level.
+Then, remove the stopper by either pulling it straight out or twisting and lifting.

 Pulling the Bathtub Strainer

 Inside the drain itself, you will hopefully see crossbars.
 If your tub has crossbars in the flange, you can use a screwdriver and a pair of pliers to remove the drain by putting the pliers into the crossbar openings, and turning everything counterclockwise with the screwdriver to unscrew and remove it.